Distinguish your period from just spotting

-The first day of the menstrual cycle is also the first day of your menstrual period and that is the very first day you observe bright red blood.
-Brown spotting is not considered a menstrual period.)
+The first day of the menstrual cycle is also the first day of the menstrual period /bleeding and the very first day you observe bright red blood.
+(Brown spotting is not considered a menstrual period.)
 However, some persons who spot several days before their menses may have an issue with hormones and the corpus luteum (short corpus luteum phase).

 What happens during a menstrual cycle?

 The menstrual cycle begins with the first day of bleeding and ends the day before the next menstrual bleeding.